jweir/nogame/README.md

 Proxy server which limits the amount of time on a list of hosts.

-This was created to block a nephew from spending too much time playing online games.
+This was created to limit my nephew's game time, which has gotten a bit out of control.

-## TODO

-* update the proxy server (if the user adds or removes a hostname)
-* have a configurable path to the hosts file
-* url to kill and restart the server
+No docs, this is a personal project.